Skip to main content

 Senior Coordinator, Industry Relations and Communications

-Skylar Becvar joined ABC in December of 2021 as the senior coordinator for Industry Relations and Communications.
-Her responsibilities include creating and customizing industry outreach materials, and executing communications, programs, and events to industry audience groups.
-Skylar has a bachelor’s degree in Business Marketing from Fresno State University.
-She has experience in graphic design, web design, and social media marketing.
-Prior to the Almond Board, Skylar has worked in the real estate and finance industry managing over 30 different marketing groups.
-While new to the almond industry, she comes from an agricultural background.
-Growing up, she spent every summer on her late grandfather’s ranch where she took care of livestock.
-In her free time, Skylar likes to run, play tennis, and spend time with her dog, Olive.
+Skylar Becvar is the senior coordinator for Industry Relations and Communications at the Almond Board of California.
+Her responsibilities include creating and customizing industry outreach materials and executing communications, programs and events for industry audiences.
+Prior to joining ABC, Skylar worked in the real estate and finance industries managing over 30 different marketing groups.
+She has expertise in graphic design, web design and social media marketing.
+While new to the almond industry when she joined ABC, Skylar comes from an agriculture background.
+Growing up, she spent every summer on her late grandfather’s ranch in Visalia where she took care of livestock.
+In her free time, Skylar lives in the Central Valley and likes to run, play tennis and spend time with her dog, Olive.

 bio